travsta/azure-experiments/REPO-STRUCTURE.md

 Contains configuration files for the project.
 - `endpoint.yml`: Defines the Azure ML endpoint configuration.
 - `deployment.yml`: Specifies the deployment settings for the model in Azure ML.
+- `environment_api_local.yml`: Defines the Conda environment for local API development.
+- `environment_api_azure.yml`: Defines the Conda environment for API deployment on Azure.
-- `environment_model.yml`: Defines the Conda environment for the model component.
+- `environment_model_local.yml`: Defines the Conda environment for local model development.
-- `environment_api.yml`: Defines the Conda environment for the API component.
+- `environment_model_azure.yml`: Defines the Conda environment for model deployment on Azure.
 - `pytest.ini`: Configuration file for pytest, including coverage settings.

 ### `docs/`